AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/company-structures.md

 ---
-group: b2b-developer-guide
 title: Manage company structures
 description: Assign company users to teams and hierarchies
 ee_only: true
 ---

+import * as Vars from '../../../../data/vars.js';

 # Manage company structures

-{{site.data.var.b2b}} allows company users to be assigned to company teams and hierarchies.
+<Vars.sitedatavarb2b/> allows company users to be assigned to company teams and hierarchies.

 ## Manage company teams